Romans 6

 τοῦτο γινώσκοντες ὅτι ὁ παλαιὸς ἡμῶν ἄνθρωπος συνεσταυρώθη, ἵνα καταργηθῇ τὸ σῶμα τῆς ἁμαρτίας, τοῦ μηκέτι δουλεύειν ἡμᾶς τῇ ἁμαρτίᾳ,

-Knowing this, that our old man was crucified that the body of sin might be condemned, in order that we might no longer be enslaved to sin.
+Knowing this, that our old man was crucified that the body of sin might be abolished, in order that we might no longer be enslaved to sin.

 Comments: